-I would like to thank the families of the Pearl Lean Elementary School learning community for handling the changes and the stress of dealing with the pandemic in a positive, professional and productive manner during the school year.
+I would like to thank the families, staff and students of the Pearl Lean Elementary School learning community for continuing to build positive, professional and productive learning opportunities during the school year.
 We will continue to forge relationships between the members of our school community in order to always do what is best for our learners.
 We continue to welcome and celebrate our diversity as we strive to provide an opportunity for our learners to learn and grow.

-Sincerely,

-Mr. Kerry R. Keener, Ed.
+Sincerely, Kerry R. Keener Mr. Kerry R. Keener, Ed.
 S. Principal of Lean Elementary School